Villepat/school-rust/group-project-smart-road/smart-road/README.md

 ## Statistics

-The program should be able to generate the following statistics:
+The program is able to generate the following statistics:

 Max/Min number of vehicles that passed the intersection.<br>
 Max/Min velocity of all vehicles.<br>
 Max/Min time taken to pass the intersection.<br>
 Close calls, or violations of the safety distance.<br><br>
-Bonus Features (Optional)<br>
-Create your own assets for animation.<br>
-Add more statistics.<br>
-Consider acceleration and deceleration in the physics.<br>

 ## Learning Outcomes